-It was early Saturday morning.
-A text from Lucky lit up Shelly’s phone.
+One Saturday morning, a text from Lucky lit up Shelly’s phone.
 “NY NY wedding.”

-Another followed.
-“Sky-high fancy, second weekend June.
-COME!”
+Hearts, roses and champagne emojis followed.
+Then another text: “Sky-high fancy, second weekend June.
+Invitations online and paper soon, COME!”

 “How does that feel?”

 “Awkward,” Shelly replied.
-“Germany for research fellowship will be good for me.”
+“Germany for that research fellowship will be good for me.”

 “You should be SO proud of your Fujitsu award.
 What will happen to George?”

 “He’ll stay in my apartment.
-Not worried.
+I’m not worried.
 Super mature kid.
 Also, David is now working in SF.
 Says he’ll check on him.”

-After they set up a time to video-call, Shelly returned to online research for a medical review article she was co-writing.
+After they hung up, Shelly returned to online research for a medical review article she was co-authoring with Nepski.